lsst/dp1_lsst_io/docs/products/images/difference_image.rst

 and subtracting the result from the visit image.
 Each individual difference image contains data from one of the camera's detectors.

-Difference images contain sources of residual flux from the subtraction, positive and negative.
+Difference images contain sources of residual flux from the subtraction, both positive and negative.
 Real astrophyisical transients, variables, and moving objects appear as sources with a flux that is equal to the difference between their flux in the template and visit images.